hqt/routing-service/README.md

 - Application will be hosted on port 3000

 ## API
-This service only has 2 endpoints.
+This service has 2 endpoints.

 ### `POST api/simple_route`
 Parameters: